python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/pull-requests.md

 ## Opening a Pull Request

 Navigate to your fork on GitHub and make sure you're on the branch with your changes.
-Click on `Contribute` and then `Open pull request`.
+Click on `Contribute` and then `Open pull request`:

 ![Pull Request UI](/static/images/content/contributing/pull_request.png)